SamMed05/c-cpp-notes/docs/cpp/EXERCISES_1.md

 import bmi_calculator from '!!raw-loader!./code-snippets/bmi-calculator.cpp';

-Write a program that calculates the BMI given a height and a weight.
+Write a program that calculates the BMI given a height and weight.
 The BMI formula is the following:

 $$